FahimF/SQLiteDB/README.md

 **Update: (28 Mar 2018)** The latest version of SQLiteDB changes the `openDB()` method to `open()`  and changes the parameters for the method as well.
 Please be aware of this change when updating an existing project.
 The `open` method parameters have default values which should work for most general cases - so you probably will not need to modify existing code except to change the method name.

+The `row(number:filter:order:type:)` method now takes 0-based row numbers instead of 1-based.
+This change was made to be in line with how the row number is used in all the use cases I've seen up to now.

 Also do not try to use the cloud database functionality available with the latest code since that is not yet ready for prime time - that code is still a work in progress.
 However, the rest of SQLiteDB code will function as it should without any issues.

 ## Adding to Your Project